Submission guidelines

 Example:

-No full stop is put after captions.
+No full stop is placed after captions.

 Figure captions to articles in English shall be in English.